w3c/wai-tutorials/source/menus/application-menus.html.erb.md

 ## Functionality

 Adding the WAI-ARIA roles does **not** automatically enable the menu’s functionality or keyboard behavior.
-These need to be added using scripting.
+These must be added using scripting.
 A detailed explanation on the WAI-ARIA attributes and keyboard behavior can be found in the [WAI-ARIA Authoring Practices document (draft)](https://www.w3.org/TR/wai-aria-practices/#menu).

 ## Keyboard behavior